dotnet/core/samples/dotnetsay/README.md

 </Project>
 ```

-## Enabling SourceLink with Tools
+## Enabling Source Link with Tools

-You can make tools debuggable with [sourcelink](https://github.com/dotnet/sourcelink) by adding the following properties and `PackageReference`.
+You can make tools and libraries debuggable with [Source Link](https://github.com/dotnet/sourcelink) by adding the following properties and `PackageReference`.
 The example is specific to git and GitHub.
 See [dotnet/sourcelink](https://github.com/dotnet/sourcelink) for other options.

 ```xml
 <PropertyGroup>